Broken Age: Act 2

-Back on Vella's side, Vella frees herself and Hope, and the true nature of Operation Dandelion is revealed: the Thrush, believing the rest of the beings on the planet to be filled with disease, barricaded themselves with the humans whom they govern beyond the Plague Dam, and over the generations, modified their normal human DNA to become "superior", but also lost certain traits necessary for survival.
-Project Dandelion has been used to send out uniquely attuned human children from their normal human population who could locate a special maiden via the Maiden's Feasts to "true" their bloodline.
-Vella was the one Shay selected amongst the other Maidens (who are alive but held captive), and the Thrush is planning on killing her to incorporate her genetics into theirs.
+Back on Vella's side, Vella frees herself and Hope, and the true nature of Operation Dandelion is revealed: the Thrush, believing the rest of the beings on the planet to be filled with disease, barricaded themselves with the humans whom they govern beyond the Plague Dam, and over the generations, modified their own normal human DNA to become "superior", but also lost certain traits necessary for survival.
+Operation Dandelion has been used to send out uniquely attuned human children from their normal human population who could locate a special maiden via the Maiden's Feasts to "true" their bloodline.
+All the other Maidens Shay captured are alive but held captive, but his inability to bring himself to leave Vella behind makes her the one he has chosen for the Thrush for them to kill so as to incorporate her genetics into theirs.

-Knowing her potential fate, Vella creates a bomb from the ship's power core to destroy the hangar where all the Mog ships are kept.
+Knowing her potential fate, Vella creates a bomb from some components of the ship's power core to destroy the hangar where all the Mog ships are kept.
 After planting the bomb, Hope and Vella set their ship to escape.
 Meanwhile, with the repairs complete, Shay helps Alex reactivate his ship and they set a course directly for the Plague Dam, accompanied by Shay's father and Vella's family.
 Right outside the gate, the two ships collide and the Thrush starts attacking the ships, which are both stuck on autopilot.
 Shay and Vella work together to cause Alex's ship reactor to overheat, melting both ships together.
 Everyone but Shay escapes, and Vella and Hope encourage him to jump to safety; Shay jumps, just missing a ledge, but is saved by the noble sacrifice of one of his robots, Grabbin' Gary.
 The fused ships soon solidify, forming a bridge between the mainland and the Plague Dam.
 Shay and Vella finally meet.
 After a moment's hesitation, they smile at one another.

 Within the credit sequence, it is shown that the Thrush is deposed from power, the Plague Dam is demolished, and the humans of Loruna and the Badlands form a peaceful alliance.
-Many images in the credits include the notable people, animals, and machines shown throughout the game living much better lives.
+Many images in the credits include the notable people, animals, and machines shown throughout the game living much better lives, including Vella and Shay, who became closer to each other.